planetarium/mcp-agent8/src/tools/asset-generate/README.md

 ## Requirements

-- API key set in the environment variable `FAL_KEY`
+- API keys set in the respective environment variables
 - Node.js with ES modules support
 - Internet connection for API access